slarwise/yamlls/README.md

 ## Potential TODO's

+- [ ] Put validation diagnostics on the correct line
+- [ ] Support multi-document yamls
 - [ ] Use a better documentation previewer, `json-schema.app` has not been
       working since Feb 1
-- [ ] Show the position for syntax and schema errors
 - [ ] Completion
   - [ ] If `kind` or `apiVersion` is given, give completion suggestions for the other